 15 Ways To Homestead Anywhere

 When you hear the word homestead, what do you think of?
 Do you think of a man in coveralls out in a field sowing corn?
 Or a woman living in the suburbs gathering eggs from her 3 chickens for breakfast?
 How about a family living in an apartment in the city that grows tomatoes on their terrace?

-In today’s world, there are so many variations of homesteading from large farms to urban gardening in the city,. but the core belief is the same.
-Make it.
-Grow it.
-Raise it.
-Get more of what you need at home, instead of running to the store.
+In today’s world, there are so many variations of homesteading, from large farms to small urban gardening setups on a balcony in the city.
+No matter which view you see the core belief is the same.
+Make it, grow it, or raise it so you don’t have to buy it.

 Homesteaders live with intention at all times.
 They do not blindly spend or shop just to shop.
-They go to the store with a specific need in mind and a list with only enough money to cover that list.
+They go to the store with a specific need in mind and a list in hand with just enough money to cover that list.

+15 Ways To Homestead Anywhere